 Sound of Tangent SPL1 Loudspeakers

 The midrange and treble are OK but nothing to write home about.
 Voices sound attractive to start with but not the most natural – the ‘ts’ sibilants are quite noticeable and after a while become tiresome.
 The imaging and illusion of soundstage depth is better than expected.
 The speakers sound airy – but that is due to lack of balance rather than refinement.
-The clapping sound surprisingly realistic and believable, but with most of instruments and voices you are very aware that you are listening to the speakers.
+The clapping sound surprisingly realistic and believable, but with most of instruments and voices you are very aware that you are listening to the speakers (i.e. they don’t create illusion of artists being in your room).
 As a result – Tangent SPL1 are not very engaging to listen.